V. S. Achuthanandan: Political life

 Achuthanandan entered politics through trade union activities and joined State Congress in 1938.
 In 1940, he became a member of the Communist Party of India (CPI).
 During his 40 years as a politician he was imprisoned for five years and six months and was in hiding for four and half years.
 He was a state secretariat member of the CPI in 1957.
 During the 1962 India-China war, he defied the CPI’s official stance by organising blood donation drives for Indian soldiers, leading to his arrest and removal from the party’s state secretariat.
 He lived the longest among the 32 members who left the CPI National Council in 1964 to form the Communist Party of India (Marxist) (CPI(M)).
 In the 1980s, he opposed large dam projects, drawing criticism from the CPI(M) politburo.
 As Kerala state secretary, he publicly sided with anti-nuclear activists against the Left Front government’s plan to open a nuclear power plant.
 The CPI(M) Politburo formally censured him for deviating from the party position.
 He was the Secretary of the Kerala State Committee between 1980 and 1992.
 He was a member of the CPI(M) Politburo from 1985 until he was removed as a party disciplinary action.
 He was the senior most leader of CPI(M) in India.
 In 1990, Two CPI(M) municipal councillors were abducted by extremists in Thrissur.
 Achuthanandan, then in the state leadership, initially downplayed the incident.
 The party later reprimanded him for delaying action and summoned Kerala leaders to Delhi for discipline over the affair.

 In 1992, following E. K. Nayanar's election to the post of Secretary of the CPI(M) State Committee, Achuthanandan was appointed as the Leader of the Opposition in the state legislature.
-By the 1996 election, Achuthanandan was considered to be the favorite to assume the post of Chief Minister if the LDF were to assume power.
+By the 1996 election, Achuthanandan was considered to be the favourite to assume the post of Chief Minister if the LDF were to assume power.
 While the LDF won the assembly election by a comfortable margin, Achuthanandan unexpectedly lost from his sitting constituency of Mararikulam.
 His surprise defeat was attributed to factionalism and infighting within his own party.
 Achuthanandan's defeat paved the way for Nayanar to assume the office of Chief Minister for an unprecedented third term, thus becoming the longest-serving Chief Minister of Kerala.